sonatype-nexus-community/DevAudit/README.md

 - `dpkg` [Experimental] Do a package audit of the system dpkg package source on Debian Linux and derivatives.

 - `rpm` [Experimental] Do a package audit of the system RPM package source on RedHat Linux and derivatives.
-- `yum` [Experimental] Do a package audit of the system YUM package source on RedHat Linux and derivatives.
+- `yum` [Experimental] Do a package audit of the system Yum package source on RedHat Linux and derivatives.

 For every package source the following general audit options can be used:
 - `-f --file` Specify the location of the package manager configuration file if needed.
 The NuGet, Bower and Composer package sources require this option.